Cyril-lamirand/intellij-app-1/README.md

 <p><b><i>Copyright</i> (C)</b> 2019-2023 <b>LAMIRAND Cyril</b></p>
 <p>This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.</p>
 <p>This program Is distributed In the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty Of MERCHANTABILITY Or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License For more details.</p>
-<p>You should have received a copy Of the GNU General Public License along with this program.
-If Not, see http://www.gnu.org/licenses/.</p>
+<p>You should have received a copy Of the GNU General Public License along with this program.</p>
+<p>If Not, see http://www.gnu.org/licenses/.</p>
  <h6>IntelliJ IDEA - Java OPENJDK (13.0.1) Application</h6>